 If you were a child of the 60’s or 70’s, you’re probably very familiar with a God’s Eye ornament.

-Today, we’re using red and white yarn to make our God’s Eye because Canada Day is coming up on July 1st.
-You, of course, can use whatever colours you’d like for your God’s Eye.
+Today, we’re using red and white yarn to make our God’s Eye because we’re making Canada Day Crafts this week.
+You can use whatever colours you’d like for your God’s Eye.
 If you’re in the U.S. feel free to add some blue yarn to the mix, and make your own patriotic ornament for Independence Day!

 I personally love how well our woven pattern represents our country’s flag.
 You see, the Canadian flag has a red maple leaf surrounded by white, which is then bordered by 2 bands of red.

 Our God’s Eye has a red centre surrounded by white, and then bordered by red.
 What a perfect Canada Day craft this turned out to be!

 And here’s our red, white and blue ornament for Independent Day!

 Let me show you how we made it…

 To make our Patriotic God’s Eye Ornament, you’ll need: